 I love warm skirts and dresses that you can layer up.
 I have a pinafore similar to this one that I wear with a sweater underneath and a coat on top.
 Paired with wool tights, boot socks, and a pair of boots I was toasty warm during cold winter days in Paris.
 Wool skirts are great, too.
 Pair them with your thin sweaters and a nice thick scarf and you’ll be ready to tackle a day of sightseeing in Paris.

 This is a lesson I continue to learn the hard way.
 Cotton kills as they say in cold places.
 Cotton socks are a surefire way to have freezing feet before you’ve even made it all the way down the Champs-Élysées.
 I prefer long wool socks because I think it looks cute sticking out over my boots.
 I’m not particularly brand loyal, as long as they’re made with wool and they keep my feet warm.
-I have this pair and another pair that’s similar to these.
+I have a pair that’s similar to these.

 Don’t let anyone tell you that Parisian women walk around in high heels all day.
 You’re going to be walking around, hopping on and off the metro, and navigating plenty of cobbled streets, be practical.
 If you’re coming when there’s snow, you’ll want to make sure you have boots that will keep your feet dry.
 Although I have an ancient pair of boots that I bought years ago in Switzerland that still serve me well and look good (re-soling and a good shoe shine kit do wonders), I’ve had my eye on these boots from Hunter that not only look cute, but keep your feet nice and warm with wool socks underneath.
 My friends rave about these boots for winter and they’ll look really cute with different boot socks and dress or skirt combos.